doitintl/iris3/README.md

 See the file for instructions.

 #### Testing the scheduled labeling
-Deploy some resources, deploy  the app with the `-c` switch  to disable event-based labeling, then trigger cron from the App Engine GUI, and check that labels were added.
+Deploy some resources, deploy the app with the `-c` switch  (after the project ID) to disable event-based labeling, then trigger cron from the App Engine GUI, and check that labels were added.

 ## Change log
 (Iris 3 as compared to Iris)